 The production is designed by Renny Cullen ’13 (scenic), Elysse Helms ’14 (costumes), Emilio Martinez Zurita de la Garza ’13 (lighting) and Department of Theatre arts faculty Don Tindall (sound).
 Hannah Goldstein ’13 is the stage manager, Kristen Joyce ’13 is the dramaturg and Will Burns ’13 is the technical director.
 The assistant director is Jordan Reiff ’13.

 The cast of “Man from Nebraska” includes Cora Joe Anderson ’15, Emily Austin ’13, Nick Carroll ’14, Kelly Fairbrother ’15, Matt Greenberg ’15, Jasmine Harris ’15, Coleman Hemsath ’15, Pat Mazzella ’13, Maggie Moe ’13, Elise Myette ’14, Matt Ryan ’16, Jordan Silver ’16 and Maggie Thompson ’15.

 A nationally recognized professional theatre-training program, the Department of Theatre Arts attracts students from across the United States.
 Throughout the production season, undergraduate students present all aspects of theatre in a professional model.
 Visit www.ithaca.edu/hs/depts/theatre/mainstage/ for further information.

 Dillingham Center accommodates all patrons.
 Individuals with special needs are asked to contact (607) 274-3224 to request accommodations as soon as possible.

-Originally published in Media Relations: Ithaca College Theatre to Present 'Man From Nebraska'.
+Originally published in IC News: Ithaca College Theatre to Present 'Man From Nebraska'.